A categorification of acyclic principal coefficient cluster algebras: Boundary algebras

 and

 are exact sequences for all $i\in Q_0$.
-Here the left-most maps in each sequence are obtained from our generators of $I$ by right-differentiation \eqref{eq:rightder} and the application of $\Phi$, as proscribed in \cite{buanmutation}, so they act on components by
+Here the left-most maps in each sequence are obtained from our generators for the ideal $I$ by right-differentiation \eqref{eq:rightder} and the application of $\Phi$, as prescribed in \cite{BIRS2}, so they act on components by